akshaya01-bit/ai-copilots-skill-drift-governance-msne/README.md

 - AI confidence, human decisions, and overrides.

 The goal is to illustrate an **evidence-ready** logging and analysis workflow aligned to the paper, without using any real deployment data.
+## Analysis scripts

+- `src/generate_synthetic_data.py`
+  Generates synthetic row-level logs and session-level metrics.

+- `src/compute_metrics_and_plots.py`
+  Produces fairness (EO gap, ADI) and calibration summaries, and saves basic plots in `figures/`.

+- `src/causal_and_power_demo.py`
+  Sketches intent-to-treat style comparisons (e.g., EO gap improvements vs `None`) and a rough power calculation consistent with the Study 2 discussion of multi-arm designs and effect sizes.
+These are demonstrations only; any real deployment would require domain-specific tuning and formal preregistration.